stijnwop/manureSystem/docs/VEHICLES.md

 As simple as that!

 ## Setting up the FillArm
-> In order todo this step you need to make sure you configured the `hasFillArm` entry from the chapter `Determine what to add`.
+> In order todo this step you need to make sure you configured the `hasFillArm` entry from the chapter [Determine what to add](https://github.com/stijnwop/manureSystem/blob/master/docs/VEHICLES.md#determine-what-to-add).

 For the fill arm we have to following configuration possibilities: